cgminteractive/guides/process/acceptance-tests.md

 Acceptance Tests
 ================

-Acceptance tests are jobs stories turned into code.
+Acceptance tests are user stories turned into code.
 This code is run against the application.
 When executed for the first time, the test will fail.
 The developer writes application code until the test passes.

 When the test passes, the developer commits the code into version control with a message such as: